ULTIMATE-YORK/ULTIMATE/ULTIMATE_MODEL_MANAGER/design/srs.md

 **Positioning**

-The ULTIMATE Stochastic World Model Manager (USWMM) is a specialized tool designed for managing and verifying multi-model stochastic systems, built as an extension of existing probabilistic model checkers (PMCs) like PRISM and Storm.
+The ULTIMATE tool is a specialized tool designed for managing and verifying multi-model stochastic systems, built as an extension to existing probabilistic model checkers (PMCs) like PRISM and Storm.
 Unlike these traditional PMCs, which focus primarily on individual models, ULTIMATE allows users to work with systems of models, enabling complex interdependencies and verification tasks across multiple models.

 This tool bridges the gap between simple model checking and sophisticated multi-model system synthesis by introducing Dependency Parameters, External Parameters, and Internal Parameters—which are unique to ULTIMATE and are not part of the base PRISM/Storm functionality.
-By managing these parameters and integrating different models, USWMM offers a unified framework for modeling, defining, and verifying stochastic systems with interrelated components.
+By managing these parameters and integrating different models, the tool offers a unified framework for modeling, defining, and verifying stochastic systems with interrelated components.

 **System Boundaries**